Last Updated on May 30, 2022 by Latrice

 Cut out all the CRAP (carbonated drinks, refined sugars, artificial foods, processed foods).

-This simple, first step here can knock off 10 pounds in a week if you let it by cutting out all the foods that cause water retention, blood sugar dips and spikes, increased appetite, and cravings.
-These foods can also be addictive.
+This simple, first step can knock off 10 pounds in a week if you let it.

-Focus on eating all real foods at first
+Focus on eating all real foods to start

 So what is there to eat now?